 Normally, police officers are required to inform in-custody suspects of their Miranda rights before they interrogate them.
-(Miranda v.
-Arizona, 384 U.S. 436 (1966); for more information, see Miranda: The Meaning of “Custodial Interrogation.”)
-However, booking questions aren’t considered part of an interrogation, so long as the questions aren’t designed to elicit incriminating information.
-Therefore, booking officers don’t need to give the Miranda warning.
+However, booking questions often aren’t considered part of an interrogation on the theory that they aren’t designed to elicit incriminating information.
+Therefore, booking officers usually don’t need to give the Miranda warning.
 That said, there are exceptions: The state supreme court in California, for example, has held that, without a Miranda warning, incriminating information given by an arrestee in response to a jailer's question about gang affiliation will generally be inadmissible.
 (Pennsylvania v.
-Muniz, 496 U.S. 582 (1990); see Do officers have to read the Miranda rights before talking to a suspect?)
+Muniz, 496 U.S. 582 (1990), People v.
+Elizalde, 61 Cal.
+4th 523 (2015).)

-For example, suppose that, at booking, an officer asks an arrestee if he has any contagious diseases.
+Suppose that, at booking, an officer asks an arrestee if he has any contagious diseases.
 The arrestee responds that he has HIV.
-If his HIV status is relevant to the charged crimes (perhaps because he bit someone in a bar fight), then the officer could testify that that suspect said that he had HIV.
-It doesn’t matter that the officer didn’t give the suspect Miranda warnings, so long as the question was routine and wasn’t intended to elicit an incriminating statement.
-Similarly, a defendant who claims a gang affiliation or reveals a gang nickname during booking should expect the prosecution to introduce that information during trial.
+If his HIV status is relevant to the charged crimes (perhaps because he bit someone in a bar fight), then the officer could be free to testify that that suspect said that he had HIV.
+It wouldn't matter that the officer didn’t give the suspect Miranda warnings, so long as the question was routine and wasn’t intended to elicit an incriminating statement.

 A police officer cannot ask questions likely to elicit incriminating statements and then hide behind the booking questions exception.
 A judge (not a police officer) has the last word on whether the question was legitimately related to booking.
 For example, a booking officer’s question about a weapon found at the murder scene isn’t necessarily a proper one: If the defendant hasn’t been Mirandized, his response may well be inadmissible in court.

-Of course, any voluntary statement made during the booking process that’s not in response to a question posed by an officer can also be used against the defendant.
+Of course, any voluntary statement made during the booking process that’s not in response to a question posed by an officer can also usually be used against the defendant.
 (Rhode Island v.
 Innis, 446 U.S. 291 (1980).)
-During booking, suspects shouldn’t volunteer information.

-Suspects don’t have the right to an attorney during the booking process.
+Suspects normally don’t have the right to an attorney during the booking process.
 While criminal defendants have the constitutional right to legal representation at every “critical stage” of the proceedings, courts have decided that booking is simply a routine administrative process.